RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

 <<<<<<< HEAD
 1. _(Optional)_ Visit the application URL in the browser and verify if the record can be fetched.
 =======
-1. _(Optional)_ Visit the application URL in browser and verify if the record can be fetched.
+1. _(Optional)_ Visit the application URL in browser and verify if the record can be fetched.  **Don't forget to append your username to the record ID e.g user6 = 106**
 >>>>>>> 1a3996b4b04f4a7a4997ae47d9c36f2cfa8178e2

   **REQUEST**